ChrisVilches/Ruby-Behavior-Tree/README.md

 Later in the guide you'll learn how to add your own custom classes so they are available inside the DSL as well.

-If the tree or part of it cannot be built using the DSL, you can build it programmatically like so:
+If the tree or part of it cannot be built using the DSL, you can build it using plain old Ruby objects like so:

 ```ruby
 # Initialize an empty sequence.